MuhdNihalCY/megapaints-frontend/DYNAMIC_BINDER_SELECTION.md

 - Binder-specific calculation parameters
 - Custom binder property handling

+### 4. **Tinter Management**
+- Bulk tinter operations
+- Tinter import/export functionality
+- Advanced tinter filtering and search

 ## Conclusion

-The auto binder selection feature provides a streamlined experience where binders are automatically configured based on subcategory selection.
+The auto binder selection feature provides a streamlined experience where binders are automatically configured based on subcategory selection, while tinter selections are preserved to prevent data loss.
 This approach ensures data consistency, reduces user complexity, and provides a more reliable formula creation process.
-The system automatically handles the relationship between subcategories and their associated binders, making the interface simpler and more intuitive.
+The system automatically handles the relationship between subcategories and their associated binders, making the interface simpler and more intuitive while maintaining user control over tinter selections.